While things are moving with COVID-19, We want you to know that headspace Port Augusta is still here to support your mental health.

-The Individual Placement and Support Youth Program (IPS) is a new initiative providing both employment and mental health support.
+The Work and Study Program is a new initiative providing both employment and mental health support.

 We have a team of friendly Vocational Specialists based at our centre who will work closely with you and your mental health worker towards your employment goals.
 The vocational specialist can assist with navigating Centrelink, developing a tailored résumé & cover letter, interview preparation, and follow-along support once you get a job.

-The IPS Youth Program is designed for young people accessing headspace Port Augusta who are keen to find employment, complete some education, or do some training.
+The Work and Study Program is designed for young people accessing headspace Port Augusta who are keen to find employment, complete some education, or do some training.
 The focus in on supporting you to work or gain some skills.
 The program is suitable for anyone who is interested in working alongside a Vocational Specialist to work towards their employment aspirations.

 Tell me how I can get involved?

-To find out more about the IPS Youth Program have a chat with your mental health worker at the centre.
-They can arrange a meet and greet with our IPS Vocational Specialist.
+To find out more about the Work and Study Program have a chat with your mental health worker at the centre.
+They can arrange a meet and greet with our Vocational Specialist.
 If you choose to participate in the program, an initial appointment will be arranged so you can start a vocational profile and job search activities.

 To access our GP service all you need is a valid Medicare card as all appointments are bulk billed.

 If you are 15 years or older, you can apply to have your own Medicare card, you can apply for one on the Human Services page - https://www.humanservices.gov.au/customer/services/medicare/medicare-card

 If you are ineligible to apply for a Medicare card give us a call and we will direct you to alternative appropriate services for you.

 If you are coming by car there is plenty of FREE parking space.